islandmagic/varanny/README.md

 * `version` - Returns varanny version

 ### Multiple Configurations
 VARA doesn't offer command line configuration options.
-Therefore, changes like sound card name, PTT com port, etc., need to be made through its GUI. `varnnay` can help manage multiple configurations for you.
+Therefore, changes like sound card name, PTT com port, etc., need to be made through its GUI. `varanny` can help manage multiple configurations for you.
 It automatically swaps the `.ini` configuration file that VARA reads, allowing for seamless configuration changes before each session and restoring the default settings afterward.
 To create a new configuration, follow these steps:

 1. Open the VARA application.
 1. Adjust the parameters to your preference.